-The reserve requirements are kept with the Central Banks of the U.A.E., Pakistan and Kenya in the respective local currencies and US Dollar.
+The reserve requirements are maintained with the Central Banks of the U.A.E., Pakistan and Kenya in the respective local currencies and US Dollar.
 These reserves are not available for use in the Group's day to day operations, and cannot be withdrawn without the approval of the respective central banks.
-The level of reserve required by Central Bank of the UAE changes every 14 days whereas for other jurisdictions changes every month in accordance with the requirements of the respective central banks' directives.
+The level of reserve required changes periodically in accordance with the requirements of the respective central banks' directives.